frostsnap/frostsnap/README.md

 - User experience - A much more powerful and flexible multisig user experience, especially with Frostsnap devices.
 Unlike script multisig, it is possible to **add, remove, or recover signers** after key generation while keeping the public key the same.
 - Spending policies - You will be able to **create custom signing policies based on your personal needs**.
 No need to do any risky or hacky methods like passphrases, splitting seeds, or shamir secret sharing.
 Secure your Bitcoin correctly.
 - Privacy - **FROST leaves no multisig footprint onchain**, and is identical to single-signature taproot wallets.
 Unlike script multisigs which can be trivially identified,
-- Fees - **Constant transaction sizes**, regardless of whether you are doing a `1-of-2`, `5-of-8`, or `50-of-100` the fees will be the same.
-FROST produces single signatures for the single public key, the Bitcoin script is always the same size regardless of the multisig.
+- Fees - **Constant transaction witness sizes**, regardless of whether you are doing a `1-of-2`, `5-of-8`, or `50-of-100` the fees will be the same.
+FROST produces single signatures for the single public key, the Bitcoin script is always the same size regardless of the underlying multisig.

 Take a listen to [Nick's podcast with Stephan Livera](https://stephanlivera.com/episode/476/) about FROST.

-Frostsnap uses our FROST implementation from [secp256kfun](https://docs.rs/schnorr_fun/latest/schnorr_fun/frost/index.html).
+Frostsnap uses our **experimental** FROST implementation from [secp256kfun](https://docs.rs/schnorr_fun/latest/schnorr_fun/frost/index.html).

 ## Code